null-machine/limbus-company-roll-analyzer/index.md

 ![](charts_ut4/heathcliff_sunshower_ut4_expected.png)
 ![](charts_ut4/heathcliff_sunshower_ut4_prime.png)

-\+ Very high theoretical damage output
+\+ Theoretical damage output rivals that of S tier units (but is held back by an extremely clunky kit)
 \+ Kit effects are synergistic and contribute much more damage and survivability than is standard
-\+ Most viable Heathcliff identity to spam EGOs that consume sanity
+\+ Most viable Heathcliff identity for EGO spam
 \+ Similar to G Gregor with Legerdemain, Suncliff has notable synergy with AEDD
 \+ Strong counter skill is inherent to his gameplay without sacrificing damage tempo
 \+ Like Ninclair, benefits greatly from being the first action recipient

-\- Clashes are surprisingly bad, even for a negative coin unit (but his counter and consuming sinking via getting hit somewhat offset this)
+\- Clashes are surprisingly bad, even for a negative coin unit (but many aspects of his kit can play off this)
 \- Sinking micro does not so much reward forward thinking as punish a lack of it
 \- Sinking stacks are not preserved between fights, exacerbating his slow ramping time
 \- Somewhat reliant on being hit to accelerate sinking, which can lead to unintentional corrosions or staggers (but the latter is offset slightly from AEDD's passive or other sources of healing)
 \- Requires the team to be built around him and will not be able to function smoothly in random squads
 \- Benefits more from being max level than usual
-\- Seems to be tuned for the sanity changes that ended up being reverted

 ---